The Responsible Fisheries Alliance

 In 2009, Viking Fishing and three other prominent South African fishing companies joined forces with the global conservation organisation, WWF, to form the Responsible Fisheries Alliance (RFA).

-As a member of the South African Deep Sea Trawling Industry Association (SADSTIA), Viking Fishing has been involved in a voluntary initiative to only trawl on currently used grounds, prevent damage to lightly trawled areas, and to preserve natural refuges for hake.
+As a member of the South African Deep Sea Trawling Industry Association (SADSTIA), the Viking Fishing division has been involved in a voluntary initiative to only trawl on currently used grounds, prevent damage to lightly trawled areas, and preserve natural refuges for hake.
 This is SADSTIA’s ring-fence initiative.

 The ring fenced area represents approximately 4.4 percent of South Africa’s territorial waters.
 Trawling outside the ring fenced zone requires the completion of an environmental impact assessment.

 Like other members of SADSTIA, the Viking Fishing Division complies with an exacting suite of regulations aimed at reducing the interactions between seabirds and trawl gear.
 These regulations include the mandatory deployment of bird scaring (or tori) lines at the start of every trawl; a standard for coating trawl cables with lubricants; a requirement to trim cable joins; a ban on releasing offal during winching; and the development of individual bird management plans.

 These measures have been so successful in South Africa, that the incidence of albatrosses killed or injured by trawl gear has dropped by an estimated 99% since 2006.